DataDog/integrations-extras/foundationdb/README.md

 * The `base_command` is correct by default if the `fdbcli` command is in your `PATH` and the FoundationDB instance is on the current machine.
-  If you have `fdbcli` installed in a container, then you could modify this command to execute it inside of the container.
+  If you have `fdbcli` installed in a container, then modify this command to execute it inside of the container.
 * The `cluster_file` is where `fdbcli` finds the cluster connection details.
 If this is not specified, then it will be searched for in